-When a patient struggling with infertility tests positive for BCL6 using the ReceptivaDx test, it is most often associated with endometriosis.
-There are a few different treatments protocols for endometriosis in these situations.
+When a patient struggling with unexplained infertility or IVF failure tests positive for BCL6 using the ReceptivaDx test, it is most often associated with endometriosis.
+There are a few different treatment protocols for endometriosis in these situations.
 Here is what patients should know about BCL6 and endometriosis:

 Endometriosis Treatments

-There are several different ways that doctors treat endometriosis affecting the uterine lining and causing infertility.
+There are several different ways that doctors treat endometriosis which affects the uterine lining and causes unexplained infertility.
 Definitive diagnosis and treatment can be done by laparoscopic surgery.
-The less invasive approach is hormone therapy.
+The less invasive approach is hormone supression therapy.

 Laparoscopic Surgery

 This surgery is minimally invasive and is done under general anesthesia.
 The tool used by surgeons looks like a small tube with a light at the end of it with a camera attached.
 This gives the surgeon a view of the endometriosis.
 This same tool can be used to diagnose and then treat endometriosis.
-Surgeons remove the endometriosis and once removed, the chances of a successful pregnancy becomes much higher.
+Surgeons remove the endometriosis on the uterine lining and once removed, the chances of a successful pregnancy improve substantially.

 Hormone Therapy

 Another common treatment is hormone therapy.
-While there are several different types of hormone therapy only one is currently recommended to prep a patient for IVF transfer with published studies to show its effectiveness
+While there are several different types of hormone therapy, only one is currently recommended to prep a patient for IVF transfer, with published studies showing its effectiveness

-• Gonadotropin-releasing Hormone (Gn-RH) Agonists and Antagonists: This hormone therapy treatment lowers the production of hormones which causes the endometrial tissues to shrink.
+- Gonadotropin-releasing Hormone (Gn-RH) Agonists: This hormone therapy treatment lowers the production of estrogen which causes the endometrial tissues to shrink.

-Patients testing positive for ReceptivaDx who undergo 60 days of Gn-RH, usually Depot Lupron, have a 5x increase in probability of achieving pregnancy compared to no treatment.
+Patients testing positive for ReceptivaDx who undergo 60 days of Gn-RH, usually Depot Lupron, have a 5 times increase in the probability of achieving pregnancy compared to no treatment.

 Different Types of Endometriosis

-Many women experiencing Endometriosis may not even be thinking about fertility.
-The objective then becomes pain management, The actual diagnosis and assessment of endometriosis can be categorized into different types by location and by severity.
-The location and severity can determine which treatment is right for a patient.
+Many women experiencing endometriosis may not even be thinking about fertility.
+While the ReceptivaDx test is specifically recommended to identify women with fertility issues, there are many women in their child-bearing years with silent endometriosis who may not even be aware of their disease.
+For women with symptoms, the objective becomes pain management.
+The actual diagnosis and assessment of endometriosis can be categorized into different types by location and by severity.
+The location and severity is used to stage the disease and will often determine which on-going treatment is right.

 Location